-- Successfully complete the assigned seminar preparation quiz by getting minimum 50% of the answers correct before the deadline.
-The quiz is based on assigned course material for the seminar so make sure to go over the material carefully.
-NOTE: The quiz deadline is always Mondays at 15:00 of each seminar week.
-You can re-take the quiz as many times as you want before the deadline. - Be prepared to answer oral questions relating to the core concepts listed for each seminar (see below). - Actively participate on the seminar by discussing with the teacher and your peers. - Sign the attendance sheet.
+- Read the assigned literature, watch the assigned videos, attend the relevant lectures, re-read the slides etc. - Successfully complete the assigned seminar preparation quiz by getting minimum 50% of the answers correct before your seminar.
+If you attend the seminar without having passed the seminar quiz, you will not be marked as attending and will have to re-take the seminar. - Be prepared for in-class discussion of questions relating the course concepts (a.k.a.
+"TaMoS concepts"). - Be prepared to answer oral questions relating to the core concepts listed for each seminar (see below). - Actively participate on the seminar by discussing with the teacher and your peers. - Sign the attendance sheet.